notnotse/timespector-bot/README.md

 Before you start the timespector-bot there are four environment variables you need to add to the Dockerfile, and one variable that you use before you run the docker command.

 `SLACK_API_TOKEN`
-This token can be generated att the [Create a Slack Bot](https://api.slack.com/bot-users) page.
+This token can be generated at the [Create a Slack Bot](https://api.slack.com/bot-users) page.

 `COUCH_DB_TIME_NAME`
 This variable holds the name of the time database.
 It can handle multiple databases and is separated with a ","